ducalex/doom-ng-odroid-go/README.md

 - Fix the memory allocation failures due to memory fragmentation (especially when switching levels)

 - Make it possible to delete savegames.

-- Support mods and expansions such as SIGIL

 # Compilation